Anesthesia Intraoral Module (AIM)

 May Lower the Risk of Airway Fires

-Nasal cannulas and face masks accumulate oxygen around a patient’s face (oxygen is heavier than air), risking airway fires, patient injuries, and malpractice lawsuits.
+Nasal cannulas and face masks accumulate oxygen around patient’s face (oxygen is heavier than air), risking airway fires, patient injuries and malpractice lawsuits.

 AIM’s oxygen delivery into the oro-pharynx may help reduce the risk of airway fires.